Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid

-In Theorem~\ref{thm:ns_uniform}~and~\ref{thm:uniform}, the full version of the nonlinear PCG was (implicitly) assumed.
-However, it is clear that since we only use the minimization property~\eqref{ine:improve}~in the proof, the final result also holds for any truncated version of the nonlinear PCG.
-Therefore, we have the following two corollaries regarding the uniform convergence of the nonlinear AMLI-cycle MG using truncated versions of the nonlinear PCG. \begin{corollary} Let~$\hat{B}_k^{ns}[\cdot]$~be defined by Algorithm~\ref{alg:ns-AMLI}, and~$\tilde{B}_k^{ns}[\cdot]$~be implemented in a truncated version of Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k^{ns}[\cdot]$~as preconditioner.
-Assume that Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth}~hold, then we have the following uniform estimates
+In Theorems~\ref{thm:ns_uniform}~and~\ref{thm:uniform}, the full version of the nonlinear PCG is (implicitly) assumed.
+However, it is clear that as we only use the minimization property~\eqref{ine:improve}~in the proof, the final result also holds for any truncated version of the nonlinear PCG.
+Therefore, we have the following two corollaries regarding the uniform convergence of the nonlinear AMLI-cycle MG method using truncated versions of the nonlinear PCG method. \begin{corollary} Let~$\hat{B}_k^{ns}[\cdot]$~be defined by Algorithm~\ref{alg:ns-AMLI}, and let~$\tilde{B}_k^{ns}[\cdot]$~be implemented in a truncated version of Algorithm~\ref{alg:nonlinear-CG} with~$\hat{B}_k^{ns}[\cdot]$~as the preconditioner.
+Assume that Assumptions~\ref{asmp:approx}~and~\ref{asmp:smooth}~hold.
+Then we have the following uniform estimates:

 where $\delta = \frac{c_1}{c_1+c_2} < 1$ is a constant independent on~$k$. \end{corollary}